DATASCI 112: Principles of Data Science

 You may submit regrade requests for labs directly on Gradescope.

-For exams, if you believe that we have made a mistake in grading, please fill out this form within 1 week of getting the exam back, and hand your graded exam to Professor Sun.
-Note that Professor Sun will regrade your entire assignment, so your grade could go up or down.
+For exams, if you believe that we have made a mistake in grading, please fill out this form within 1 week of getting the exam back, and hand your graded exam to Professor Taylor.
+Note that the professor will regrade your entire assignment, so your grade could go up or down.

 Letter Grades